-A medical emergency is when you, or any other prudent layperson with an average knowledge of health out-of-network hospital and need and medicine, believe that you have medical symptoms inpatient care after your emergency that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.